pandas-dev/pandas/doc/source/contributing.rst

   doc build.
 This approach means that code examples will always be up to date, but it does make the doc building a bit more complex.

+* Our API documentation in ``doc/source/api.rst`` houses the auto-generated documentation from the docstrings.
+For classes, there are a few subtleties around controlling which methods and attributes have pages auto-generated.

+  We have two autosummary templates for classes.

+  1. ``_templates/autosummary/class.rst``.
+Use this when you want to automatically generate a page for every public method and attribute on the class.
+The ``Attributes`` and ``Methods`` sections will be automatically added to the class' rendered documentation by numpydoc.
+See ``DataFrame`` for an example.

+  2. ``_templates/autosummary/class_without_autosummary``.
+Use this when you
+     want to pick a subset of methods / attributes to auto-generate pages for.
+     When using this template, you should include an ``Attributes`` and ``Methods`` section in the class docstring.
+See ``CategoricalIndex`` for an example.

+  Every method should be included in a ``toctree`` in ``api.rst``, else Sphinx will emit a warning.

 .. note::

     The ``.rst`` files are used to automatically generate Markdown and HTML versions